Step 1 - Complete the ethics checklist

 |ICREC Primary Data Protocol Template [Word]||SETREC Primary Data Research Methods-Protocol Template [Word]|

 |ICREC Participant Information Sheet [Word]||SETREC Participant Information Sheet [Word]|

 |For primary data collection|

-Be sure to prepare any other documents deemed relevant to the research; in-country ethics approval (if research is being conducted overseas) and a copy of the Sponsorship and Indemnity form (if the project is healthcare related).
+Be sure to prepare any other documents deemed relevant to the research; in-country ethics approval (if research is being conducted overseas) and a copy of the JRCO Sponsorship and Insurance Request Form form (if the project is healthcare related).

 Step 3 - Head of Department approval

 All proposals must be submitted by the Researcher to their HoD for approval prior to ethical review.
-Only when the HoD has approved the proposal should it be submitted to the Joint Research Compliance Office (JRCO) for ethical consideration.
-The JRCO will either give ethics approval or refer the proposal to either the Imperial College Research Ethics Committee or the Science, Engineering and Technology Ethics Committee.
+Only when the HoD has approved the proposal should it be submitted to the Research Governance and Integrity Team (RGIT) for ethical consideration.
+The RGI team will either give ethics approval or refer the proposal to either the Imperial College Research Ethics Committee or the Science, Engineering and Technology Ethics Committee.